 We love trees...

 ....and you will love them too

-Exploring giant trees since 1999...
+Exploring ancient forests since 1999...

 We’ve climbed and studied some of the world’s tallest and largest flowering plants, conducted the first systematic measurements of the giant banyans, and explored significant trees internationally.

-We've chased trees around the world..
+We've chased trees around the world...

 We've worked with or appeared in:

-and now it's your turn!
+And now it's your turn!

 Now based in Hobart, Tasmania

-The finest of Australian destinations and only and a short distance from several of the world’s superlative trees.
+The finest of Australian destinations and only a short distance from several of the world’s superlative forest groves.

-Yoav Daniel Bar-Ness grew up between the coastal redwoods and the giant sequoia groves of California, studied forest ecology in the coastal rainforests near Seattle, and originally came to Tasmania to conduct the first on-ropes biodiversity surveys of the giant Eucalyptus treetops.
+Y. Daniel Bar-Ness grew up between the coastal redwoods and the giant sequoia groves of California, studied forest ecology in the coastal rainforests near Seattle, and originally came to Tasmania to conduct the first on-ropes biodiversity surveys of the giant Eucalyptus treetops.

 In the years since, he’s travelled 26,000km around India documenting trees as part of a Fulbright-Nehru Fellowship, conducted the first systematic measurements of the world’s broadest trees, climbed the world’s tallest flowering tree, mapped out Hiroshima’s atomic-bomb survivor trees, and clambered into the branches of a New Caledonian aracaurian pine.
 He has served as Field Editor and regular contributor to Asian Geographic Magazine, assisted international film documentaries, and founded Tasmanian Geographic.